meliao/osdc_support/faq.rst

 .. _osdc-8:

-What's the best approach to setup a new pipeline and install the packages?
+What's the best approach to setup a new pipeline and install packages?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   Depending on your pipeline the software may need to be installed on all of the nodes
   and will definitely need to be installed on the compute nodes.
 A good way to do this